 - If scratchWorkspace is set to a folder, scratchGDB will be set to a geodatabase named scratch.gdb in the scratchWorkspace folder.

-Since geoprocessing environments can significantly affect tool operation and output, it is important to be able to keep track of environment settings and to reset environments to their default states when necessary.
+Since geoprocessing environments can significantly affect tool operation and output, it is important to keep track of environment settings and to reset environments to their default states when necessary.

 import arcpy # Reset geoprocessing environment settings arcpy.ResetEnvironments() # Reset a specific environment setting arcpy.ClearEnvironment("workspace")